Finding the Perfect Rent: Is Your Rate Too High or Too Low?

 An overpriced West Seattle rental property isn't going to generate the income property owners need to build their long-term wealth.
 When it's time to set the monthly rental rate for your properties, "choosing" an amount that you want to charge your residents is the wrong strategy.

 The rental price for each property isn't a choice.
-We could say that if you listen close enough, your property will tell you how high the rent should be—but there's more to it than that.
+We could say that if you listen closely enough, your property will tell you how high the rent should be—but there's more to it than that.

 Diagram of growth in real estate prices